jessicadsewell/liri-node-app/README.md

    * Language of the movie.
    * Plot of the movie.
    * Actors in the movie.

+   If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

 **do-what-it-says** = Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt.